All About Radiation: Radiation Exposure & Radiation Sickness

 Since reproductive tract cells partition quickly, this body region can be harmed at rem levels as low as 200.
 In the long haul, some radiation affliction casualties will become sterile.

-Conclusion: How to Protect Yourself from Radiation Exposure and Radiation Emergency?
+Conclusion: How to Protect Yourself from Radiation Exposure and Radiation Emergencies?

-A radiation emergency may happen every time, so it is best to put your guard up, be it a radiological or nuclear emergency.
-There is generally a risk of harm to cells or tissue from being presented to any measure of ionizing radiation.
+A radiation emergency may happen at any time, so it is best to be prepared, whether it is a radiological or nuclear emergency.
+Exposure to any measure of ionizing radiation generally risks harming cells or tissue.

 Over the long term, radiation exposure can lead to diseases and other medical problems.
 However, the risk of developing cancer from being exposed to small amounts of radiation is usually low.